nooblk-98/Frpc-Ui/README.md

 The included `docker-compose.yml` brings up two services:

 - `frpc`: the FRP client, based on `${FRPC_IMAGE:-snowdreamtech/frpc:alpine}`
-- `frpc-ui`: this web UI, built on top of the chosen FRPC image so the binary is available inside the container
+- `frpc-ui`: this web UI, built on top of the chosen FRPC image so the binary is available inside the container and published on port 4000

-> **Note**: `network_mode: host` is used to match the upstream Docker examples.
-This requires running on a Linux host (Docker Desktop on macOS/Windows does not support host networking).
+> **Note**: the `frpc` service still uses `network_mode: host` to expose your tunnels just like the upstream frp examples.
+Host networking requires a Linux engine; on macOS/Windows the UI continues to work, but `frpc` will not be able to bind remote ports unless you run inside WSL or a Linux VM.

 Bring the stack online: